Chart Color Schemes

 Freshwater shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Freshwater's educational attainment exceeds broader benchmarks.
-Among residents aged 15+, 38.3% hold university qualifications, compared to 20.6% in Rest of Qld and 21.1% in the SA4 region.
+Freshwater's educational attainment exceeds broader averages.
+Among residents aged 15+, 38.3% hold university qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
 Bachelor degrees are most common at 25.3%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.6%).
-Vocational credentials are also prominent, with 35.8% of residents aged 15+ holding them - advanced diplomas at 12.6% and certificates at 23.2%.
+Vocational credentials are also prevalent, with 35.8% of residents aged 15+ holding such qualifications - advanced diplomas at 12.6% and certificates at 23.2%.

 Frequently Asked Questions - Education